star-perezyx/IS107/README.md

 LABORATORY QUESTION

-Part 1 - Technical Questions
+Part A - Technical Questions
 1. What are the five columns in the dataset?</br>
 Answer: Category, Date, Product, Region, and Sales.</br>
 2. What data type is assigned to the "Sales" column?</br>